Germanium

 Key Applications

-The primary end-uses of Germanium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Germanium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Semiconductor devices — Germanium plays a vital role in semiconductor devices, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Semiconductor devices - Germanium is valued in semiconductor devices for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook